-As much as we’ve been able to achieve in helping our neighbors in need, there is still so much more to do.
+As much as we’ve been able to achieve in helping our neighbors in need and refugee newcomers, there is still so much more to do.
 If we work together—with YOU—we can make the vision of a better living condition for our vulnerable community members a reality.

 Please donate now and help break the chains of poverty and pain for our most-vulnerable neighbors.

 Basher was the first client of a special program IRUSA donors put together to help refugees new to the States, by providing support like rent assistance and case management, as well as guiding them through social services and getting them acclimated to their new communities.
 What made this program really special is that it was dedicated to those who have had difficulty settling because of medical conditions or psychological trauma and low English proficiency.

 Basher, a refugee from Syria, was this program’s first client.

 His road here was difficult: He was tortured in Syria, leaving him paralyzed from the waist down.
 He escaped with his mother, and now found himself in a completely new place, not knowing how to restart.

 Basher started taking English lessons for 20 hours a week.
 IRUSA’s Wasif Qureshi, who worked directly with Basher, added that Basher wanted to work with computers or be a translator.
 As he worked first on creating a resume and improving his English, Basher set his sights on getting a job.
 Basher even helped IRUSA with translation services for other refugees in the community.

 Two years after coming to the States, Basher had enrolled in college.
 Throughout his studies, Basher maintained a very high GPA (grade point average), and recently graduated with that 3.9!
 He’s moving forward with this studies at a four-year university.
 On top of that, Basher and his mother moved to a new home through the help of IRUSA, and Basher is going through physical therapy.